FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 # Themes

 - A theme controls the way your website looks
-- Themes enable you to use certain features in Wordpress such as widgets and menus
+- Themes enable you to use certain features in WordPress such as sidebar widgets and navigation menus
 - There's also a [theme repository](https://wordpress.org/themes/) on wordpress.org

 ---